thottethodi/ece565-2022/assignment.1.md

 For this assignment, we will use the x86 and ARM build configurations.
 Now, the command to build this configuration is:

     ```console
-    scons-3 -j 4 ./build/X86/gem5.opt
+    scons-3 -j `nproc` ./build/X86/gem5.opt
     ```

     You may be missing the gem5 style hook.
 If so, just hit enter and let the script install the style hook for you.
-This build will take quite a while the first time around, so using multiple processes is valuable.
-Even with 4 processes, it can take over 10 minutes to build.
+This build will take quite a while the first time around, so using multiple processes (using the ``-j `nproc` `` option) is valuable.
+The `nproc` argument results in the use of as many processes as number of processors in the system (40 on qstruct).
+Even so, it can take over 10 minutes to build.
 When you build the simulator with scons, all of your source code is copied into the gem5/build directory for that particular build.
 This means two things.
 First, you can always simply remove the build directory (or a specific build’s directory inside gem5/build) to start from scratch (think of it like a "make clean").
 Second, never make any manual changes within the build directory.
 You should make your changes elsewhere (i.e. gem5/src), and re-build the simulator.
 Re-building gem5 after the first build typically only takes a minute or two, depending on your changes.

 1. **Running gem5: Hello World**

     The gem5.opt file you built with scons is your binary – this is what you will use to run the simulator.
 It takes in options and a simulation script (this is where Python comes in).
 To get started, let’s run a Hello World program on the simulator.
-Looking in your gem5/configs directory, you’ll see directories including example and spec2k6.
-You’ll be using spec2k6 configurations to run benchmarks later, but for now take a look in the example directory.
+Looking in your gem5/configs directory, you’ll see directories including `example`.
+Take a look in the example directory.
 The se.py script will be what we need to run Hello World.
 Take a look at it.
 You won’t understand all of it just now, but you’ll see how it’s setting up different gem5 configurations.

     Now that we have a script to use with gem5, we need an actual Hello World binary to run on the simulator. gem5 comes with Hello World binaries already compiled for each ISA it supports.
 You can find them in gem5/tests/test-progs/hello/bin.
 Since we’ve built an x86 model, we’ll want the gem5/tests/test-progs/hello/bin/x86/linux/hello binary.